durkinza/CTFd_Team_Attributes/README.md

 Public attribtues can be viewed by anyone, but can only be edited by the team and admins.

+Frozen attributes can only be edited by Admins, but can be viewed based on the options set above.

 ## Teams interface